-2.5.2.4 Provision SMW Storage on the Second SMW
+7.2.4 Provision SMW Storage on the Second SMW

-The provision-storage mode of SMWinstall uses the boot RAID configuration template smw2# /media/SMW/SMWinstall --mode=provision-storage

-(cray_bootraid_config.yaml) to provision persistent storage on the boot RAID by creating LVM volume groups and LVM volumes.
+The provision-storage mode of SMWinstall uses the boot RAID configuration template (cray_bootraid_config.yaml) to provision persistent storage on the boot RAID by creating LVM volume groups and LVM volumes.
 This is a non-interactive procedure if bootstrap mode has already been completed, which uses the configurator to gather the necessary site-specific configuration information.